 Raising brand awareness

-According to the Social Science Research Network, 65% of people are visual learners— they can retain information better with images, videos, and other visuals than with written words.
+According to the Social Science Research Network, 65% of people are visual learners – they can retain information better with images, videos, and other visuals than with written words.
 That’s why UX planning must be a critical element of content marketing strategy.

 Additionally, the Wyzowl’s State of Video Marketing 2018 survey found that 83% of consumers who have watched a branded video would consider sharing it with their friends.
 More shares mean more visibility for your brand.